 If you have one or can borrow one from a buddy it’s a simple process to push on a rear sight.
 The front sight does require a special tool to remove that can be bought for less than $10.
 It too is an easy job to replace and there are tons of YouTube videos that show you how.

 Here is the rear sight removed and ready to install the new one.

 This old table was originally built with a sheet of plywood and an old pallet I had lying around.
 The plywood wasn’t treated so it’s getting pretty rough and in need of repair.
 These treated deck boards should last for years and give a lot more life to this old seedling table.
 This table is able to hold 4 of those Mittleider seedling flats that I use.

-I’ve been running the electrolysis tank on the old cast iron Dutch oven for awhile every day and am seeing some great results.
+I’ve been running the electrolysis tank on the old cast iron Dutch oven for awhile.
+Every day when i stop it for a quick cleaning I am seeing some great results.
 It still needs some more rust removed but the water was so nasty and rust colored I decided to start over with some clean water.

 At the end of each day the Dutch oven has come out of the tank and scrubbed with a brush made for washing drinking glasses.
 The crud and rust that has come off after each scrubbing has been impressive.

 The cage had a lot of rust built up on it when I removed it and dumped the water.
 Most of the buildup came off easily with a wire brush.
 While it was out we went ahead and hit it with the power washer.
 Hopefully tomorrow the cage will go back in the tank and we will fill it and see how it does with fresh water and sodium carbonate.